kmlhtpgl/aws-devops/aws/class-notes/04-28-2021-lambda-api-gateway-callahan-kumbwi/Hands-on-Lambda-API-Gateway-02.md

 - Entering the Invoke URL into the web browser and add `/random-number` at the end of the URL.
 Show the generated random number with refreshing the page in the web browser.

 STEP 7: Implementation of the API

-- Open and Edit the file `apigw.html` in the Part-3 folder change the link and replace the string 'MY_API_GW_REQUEST' with the API Gateway Invoke URL e.g. "https://d3w0w4ajyh.execute-api.eu-central-1.amazonaws.com/dev"
+- Open and Edit the file `apigw.html` in the `Part-3` folder change the link and replace the string '`MY_API_GW_REQUEST`' with the API Gateway Invoke URL e.g. "https://d3w0w4ajyh.execute-api.eu-central-1.amazonaws.com/dev"

 - Go to S3 Bucket menu and select `clarusway.broadcast` bucket ---> Upload `apigw.html` file into the bucket.

 - Copy Bucket's static website Endpoint and paste it to browser.

-- Show the sub-link "API Gateway" and click the button of "Get External Content" ----> It will fail.
+- Show the sub-link `API Gateway` and click the button of `Get External Content` ----> It will fail.

-- View Javascript in your website and you'll see message like CORS header 'Access-Control-Allow-Origin' missing.
+- View Javascript in your website and you'll see message like CORS header `Access-Control-Allow-Origin` missing.

 STEP 8: Active CORS on API